 Through the footbridges on the first floor above the ground and underground pedestrian tunnels, a 2-3 minutes' walk can get you from West Kowloon Station to MTR Austin Station, and 10-12 minutes' walk to MTR Kowloon Station, which allows fast transfer between high-speed railway and subway.

-Through MTR, you can easily move from the West Kowloon Station to other regions of Hong Kong:
+Through the MTR, you can easily transit from the West Kowloon Station to other regions of Hong Kong:

 There are 14 bus routes from West Kowloon Bus Terminus to various regions of Hong Kong, they are W1, W2, W3, 36X, 36B, 42A, 46, 60X, 63X, 69X, 81, 95, 268X and 271.